guard/guard/README.md

 ### notification

-If you don't specify any notification configuration in your `Guardfile`, Guard goes through the list of available notifiers and takes the first that is available.
+If you don't specify any notification configuration in your `Guardfile`, Guard goes through the list of available notifiers and enables all that are available.
 If you specify your preferred library, auto detection will not take
 place:

 ```ruby